apache/causeway-site/content/contributors/recreating-an-archetype.md

 ### Check the archetype source code into git

-Back in the *original session* (at `example/application/simpleapp` or `example/application/todoapp`), we are ready to check the archetype source code into git:
+Back in the *original session* (at `example/application/simpleapp`), we are ready to check the archetype source code into git:

     git rm -rf ../../archetype/$ISISCPN
     rm -rf ../../archetype/$ISISCPN